 Below are the most common risks that DPS.MEDIA has compiled from real customer consulting:

-- \”Holding\” deposits: Receive deposit and don't implement the work, drag their feet and don't refund when demanded.
+- \”Holding\” deposit: Receive deposit and not implement the work, drag on without refund when demanded.

 - KOL scandal: Personal media crisis during the campaign, causing collateral damage to the brand.

 A natural cosmetics business customer (name withheld) directly contacted a hot TikToker with 500k followers.
-Trusting the glamorous appearance and \”guaranteed viral\” promises, she transferred 70% of the contract value, equivalent to 35 million dong, without any legal documents.
+Trusting the glamorous appearance and \”guaranteed viral\” promises, she transferred 70% of the contract value upfront, equivalent to 35 million dong, without signing any legal documents.

-On the scheduled video day, the TikToker kept reporting busy and requesting rescheduling.
-After 1 month of delay, when the customer demanded a refund, contact was blocked.
-After DPS.MEDIA investigated, we discovered 80% of this person's followers were fake and they had a history of \”no-showing\” many small shops.
+On the scheduled video day, this TikToker kept reporting busy and requesting rescheduling.
+After 1 month of delay, when the customer demanded a refund, she was blocked.
+After DPS.MEDIA investigated, we discovered 80% of this person's followers were fake and had a history of \”no-showing\” many small shops.

-Lessons learned and the role of Agency
+Lessons Learned and the Role of the Agency

-Partnering with a reputable Agency like DPS.MEDIA will help businesses establish a \“safety shield\”.
-We have strict partner vetting processes and experience handling emerging situations.
+Collaborating with a reputable Agency like DPS.MEDIA will help businesses establish a “safety shield”.
+We have strict partner vetting processes and experience handling arising situations.
 This maximizes risk reduction when executing Booking KOL/KOC.

-| Comparison Criteria | KOL (Key Opinion Leader) | KOC (Key Opinion Consumer) |
+| Comparison criteria | KOL (Key Opinion Leader) | KOC (Key Opinion Consumer) |

 |---|---|---|

-| Reach | Very high, reaching the masses. | Average or low, niche focus. |
+| Reach | Very high, mass reach. | Medium or low, niche focus. |

-| Reliability level | May be seen as \”advertising\”. | High, considered authentic review. |
+| Reliability Level | May be seen as \”advertising\”. | High, seen as authentic reviews. |

-| Booking cost | Very high (tens to hundreds of millions). | Low to average, flexible. |
+| Booking Cost | Very high (tens to hundreds of millions). | Low to medium, flexible. |

-| Conversion rate (CR) | Usually lower than KOC. | Usually higher due to reliability. |
+| Conversion Rate (CR) | Usually lower than KOC. | Usually higher due to reliability. |

-| Risk of fake metrics | Yes, but easier to control. | Very high, hard to detect manually. |
+| Risk of Fake Metrics | Yes, but easier to control. | Very high, hard to detect manually. |

 One of the biggest headaches for SMEs is not knowing if the price Booking KOL/KOC they offer is reasonable or not.
 Price chaos and overpricing are very common, making businesses easily get \“ripped off\” heavily if they lack pricing experience.